ClangClangBattarang/Better-HL2DM-FGD/README.md

-Better Half-Life 2: Deathmatch FGD's.
+# Better Half-Life 2: Deathmatch FGD's.

 This is intended to be a merge of mapper commentary from TeamSpen's, SE's variant, default FGDs, and anything I/we can add that'll be useful to know without an exceptionally high amount of Googling.

-WIP - This project is in an unsuitable state for mapping right now.
+**WIP** - This project is in an unsuitable state for mapping right now.
+While you can use it, I don't recommend doing so until a proper release is announced.

+(This is the readme from the original fork of SE's FGDs.
+I'm leaving this here, as it does give useful info.)

 ---